 “So, let’s all do a very simple thing to experience what sensation is.
 Each person move one part of your body and put your attention to the feeling of that movement.”

 Most audience members waggled their fingers or raised one foot.
 The simplicity of the exercise may baffle a non-dancer, but mixed-abilities dance is, by default, improvisational dance — despite choreography — to accommodate dancers of reduced mobility whose bodies are not always able to replicate the same sequences in a dance routine.

 Alito Alessi (left)and Karen Daly.
+(Courtesy of @america team)

 This first step, said Alessi, is “not to make some idea of a movement, but to feel the movement you’re making.
 The language of the body does not need to be understood”.